 IX.
-Fair Value Measurement
+Fair Value Measurement of Non-Financial Assets

-The Council measures some of its non-financial assets such as surplus assets, investment properties and assets held for sale and some of its financial instruments at fair value at each reporting date.
+The authority's accounting policy for fair value measurement of financial assets is set out in note 1 - Accounting Policy X (Financial Instruments).
+The Council also measures some of its non-financial assets such as surplus assets, investment properties and some of its financial instruments (where applicable) at fair value at each reporting date.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either: